Overview

 https://<yourorgname>.goskope.com/ns#/dashboard

-The URL list contains all the individual hostnames and domains from the SurePath AI public services catalog.
-This list will be referenced by the custom URL category in subsequent steps.
+The Destination Profile contains all the individual hostnames and domains from the SurePath AI public services catalog.
+This profile will be referenced by the custom URL category in subsequent steps.

 Enter a descriptive name—these instructions use SurePathAI as the example name throughout

-The URL list should now appear in the list of configured URL lists.
-The number of services listed in the SurePath AI catalog will not match the number of lines in the file.
-The line count will be higher because some GenAI services require multiple hostnames to capture all relevant traffic.
+The Destination Profile should now appear in the list of configured Destination Profiles.
+The number of services listed in the SurePath AI catalog will not match the number of entries in the profile.
+The entry count will be higher because some GenAI services require multiple hostnames to capture all relevant traffic.

 Create the custom URL category

-The custom URL category groups the URL list into a reusable object that can be referenced in Netskope policies.
+The custom URL category groups the Destination Profile into a reusable object that can be referenced in Netskope policies.
 This category defines what traffic should be considered "GenAI traffic" for the purpose of the forwarding policy.

-Navigate to Policies > Web > Custom Categories and click New Custom Category
+Navigate to Policies, click Custom Categories under PROFILES, and click New Custom Category

 Enter a descriptive name—these instructions use SurePathAI throughout

-In the URL List (Include) field, select the URL list created in the previous step (named SurePathAI in these examples)
+In the Destination Profile (Include) field, select the Destination Profile created in the previous step (named SurePathAI in these examples)

 Click Save